Retailers are exceptional at getting us to part with our hard-earned dollars — even for stuff we don’t need.

-Have you ever seen a message like “limited-time offer” or “just two items left at this price” and felt an urge to buy it?
-The impulse may be attributed to the principle of scarcity, which basically says you’re more likely to buy something that’s less available.
+Have you ever seen a message like “limited-time offer” or “just two items left at this price” and felt the urge to buy it?
+The impulse may be attributed to the economic principle of scarcity, which basically says you’re more likely to buy something that’s less available.

 When you see these urgent messages, give yourself a day or so to calm down.
 Leave the store, or leave the item in your shopping cart if you’re online.
 Once you come back to the item with a fresh perspective, you might decide to pass on the purchase altogether.